What are the answers to the Most Frequently Asked Questions?

 Should I wear a costume, hat or Lederhosen?

 YES!
-Be sure to wear your Lederhosen (guys) and Dirndl (gals) as there will be contests for the best dressed, Miss.
-Oktoberfest and more.
+Be sure to wear your Lederhosen (guys) and Dirndl (gals) as there will be contests for the best dressed, Mr. and Miss Oktoberfest, and more.
 We encourage you to be creative!

 What is Kirkland Oktoberfest's Guest Conduct Policy?